 * * * * *

 1.3.
 The vehicle fuel tank shall be drained and filled to 40 percent of the nominal tank capacity with fuel meeting the requirements of section III.D.1. of these procedures.
-For all hybrid electric vehicles, except for 2012 and subsequent model-year off-vehicle charge capable hybrid electric vehicles, the battery state-of-charge shall be set at a level such that the auxiliary power unit would be activated by the vehicle’s control strategy within 30 seconds of starting the first UDDS of the fuel tank temperature profile determination test sequence.
+For all hybrid electric vehicles, except for 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles, the battery state-of-charge shall be set at a level such that the auxiliary power unit would be activated by the vehicle’s control strategy within 30 seconds of starting the first UDDS of the fuel tank temperature profile determination test sequence.
 If the auxiliary power unit is capable of being manually activated, the auxiliary power unit shall be manually activated at the beginning of and operating throughout the fuel tank temperature profile determination.
-For 2012 and subsequent model-year off-vehicle charge capable hybrid electric vehicles, the battery state-of-charge shall be set at the level that results when the battery state-of-charge is initially set at the highest level allowed by the manufacturer and then decreased, as applicable, by the performance of a standard three-phase exhaust test.
+For 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles, the battery state-of-charge shall be set at the level that results when the battery state-of-charge is initially set at the highest level allowed by the manufacturer and then decreased, as applicable, by the performance of a standard three-phase exhaust test.
 The vehicle shall be moved to the location where the driving cycle is to be conducted.
 It may be driven a maximum distance of 5.0 miles, longer distances shall require that the vehicle be transported by other means.
-For 2012 and subsequent model-year off-vehicle charge capable hybrid electric vehicles, the vehicle shall be either only pushed or towed to avoid disturbing the battery state-of-charge setting.
+For 2012 through 2025 model-year off-vehicle charge capable hybrid electric vehicles, the vehicle shall be either only pushed or towed to avoid disturbing the battery state-of-charge setting.
 The vehicle shall be parked for a minimum of 12 hours in an open area on a surface that is representative of the test road.
 The orientation of the front of the vehicle during parking (N, SW, etc.) shall be documented.
 Once the 12-hour minimum parking time has been achieved and the ambient temperature and weather conditions and track surface temperature are within the allowable ranges, the vehicle engine shall be started.
-The vehicle air conditioning system (if so equipped) shall be set as described in 40 CFR §1066.835 (February 19, 2015).
+The vehicle air conditioning system (if so equipped) shall be set as described in 40 CFR §1066.835 (June 29, 2021).
 The vehicle may be operated at minimum throttle for periods up to 60 seconds prior to beginning the first UDDS cycle in order to move from the parking location onto the road surface.
 The driver's aid shall be started and the vehicle operated over one UDDS cycle, then two NYCCs, and another UDDS cycle.
 The end of each UDDS cycle and the end of the two NYCCs shall be followed by an idle period of 120 seconds during which the engine shall remain on with the vehicle in the same transmission range and clutch (if so equipped) actuation mode as specified in 40 CFR §86.128-79 (April 28, 2014) except for the following:

 Revise subparagraph (c) to include: Idle modes may be run with automatic transmission in "Neutral" and shall be placed in "Drive" with the wheels braked at least 5 seconds before the end of the idle mode.
 Manual transmission may be in "Neutral" with the clutch engaged and shall be placed in gear with the clutch disengaged at least 5 seconds before the end of the idle mode.